lotsun/lotsun/README.md

 - 🔭 I’m a lifetime learner who strives to  do anything by learning and practicing, i would like to share my new learning topics with you.

-- 🌱 I’m currently learning Javascript & React-Js
+- 🌱 I’m currently learning Python

 - 👯 I’m looking to collaborate on FrontEnd & UI/UX Designs Projects.